valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```
 [The Nightfall Raiment is a one-piece halterneck dress.
 The dress is in gothic lolita fashion.
 The Raiment has a black and white color-scheme.
 The Raiment has detached white sleeves and shows off the wearer's armpits.
 The bust and frills of the relatively long nightfall raiment dress are white while the rest of it is black.
 Kneehigh black leather boots are a part of the raiment.]
 ```
 When you examine Lillie in the story and have the AI describe what she is wearing you will get an output like the following very consistently: `She's wearing a nightfall raiment.
 The dress consists of detached white sleeves and shows the armpits.
 The bust and the frills of the dress are white while the rest is black.
 Kneehigh boots are a part of the outfit.` When tested on other outfits >the clothing consists of | was a very good input to continue from for the story.
 This was demonstrated on Discord, but pictures will not be included as part of this document.
 The above example combines almost-Caveman with Zaltys.
 If you use a style like this, you must make it conform to your writing style.
-Zaltys calls the uncatergorized part of his format the indicator.
+Zaltys calls the uncategorized part of his format the indicator.
 This is usually details like sex species and age.
 In the Lillie example species, sex and colors were indicators. birb always wants the AI to describe the traits of the characters in the format `Her eyes are X color.
 Her hair is Y color in Z style.` This is why this type of WI works for his scenarios.
 Also, if the AI starts describing the clothing of the character before you get to ask what the character is wearing, it will usually output the wrong set of clothes.
 First the story must mention the name of the outfit, then it will use the correct WI to describe the clothes.

 Now that the category `EQUIP:` is confirmed working with clothes and other inventory it would be possible to use the above example to come up with custom named weapons for your characters, write WI for the custom weapons and have the AI invoke their traits reliably.

 ## Useful Categories
 With methods like JSON, pseudo-JSON, Zaltys and its relatives we've noticed a capitalized `CATEGORY:` followed by a list of attributes is very effective and commonly used among different formats.
 Here we share some categories that have proven very effective.
 The useful words will be provided as a list as their use is self-explanatory.
 We recommend experimentation, but these words have been chosen because they felt more effective than other synonyms the Discord tested.
 There's also some peculiarity here: the AI seems to prefer plural s to the 'do-s'.
 APPEAR is better than APPEARS and LACK is better than LACKS.
 But HOBBIES and POWERS are as good if not better than their singular forms.